SpatialUrban/PUI2016_ms9548/HW12_ms9548/README.md

 #### FROM nycasthmasdismissals
 #### GROUP BY zipcodes

 #### This query summed the record counts by zipcode.
 A NYC zipcodes shapfile was then downloaded, and these two files were merged via GeoPandas.
+The data was then fit into a 3D numpy array and plotted.

 #### The remainder of the assignment was not completed, as this was not required for the extra credit.